Ongaku96/Lampredotto-JS/README.md

 #### Command model

-This command allows you to render an application variable or javascript code within the tag it is applied to, it also allows you to render new html code.
+This command allows you to render an application variable or javascript code within the tag it is applied to.

 ``` html
   <div cmd-model='count'><div> <!-- 0 -->